SOLIDWORKS Logo

 What is the best CPU for modeling in SOLIDWORKS?

-Intel’s Core i7 14700K is our go-to recommendation for most SOLIDWORKS users.
+Intel’s Core Ultra 7 265K is our go-to recommendation for most SOLIDWORKS users.
 General modeling tasks in SOLIDWORKS – such as opening and saving files, rebuilding assemblies, and rotating models – run the fastest with a CPU that has a high operating frequency.
-This model has high clock speeds as well as improved per-core performance, and adds a few “efficient cores” for handling background tasks and multithreading while the main cores focus on your active workloads.
-If you want a little more power, the Core i9 14900K boosts clock speeds further and adds some extra efficiency cores for improved multi-tasking.
+This model has high clock speeds as well as improved per-core performance, along with several “efficient cores” for handling background tasks and multithreading while the main cores focus on your active workloads.
+If you want a little more power, the Core Ultra 9 285K boosts clock speeds further and adds extra efficiency cores for improved multi-threading.

 What is the best CPU for simulation in SOLIDWORKS?

-Intel’s Xeon W9-3475X 36 Core is a powerhouse for simulation workloads, which are still sensitive to clock speed but can also scale with additional CPU cores.
+Intel’s Xeon W7-3565X 32 Core, as well as higher core count models is the same series, are a powerhouse for simulation workloads – which are still sensitive to clock speed but can also scale with additional CPU cores.
 They also tend to be sensitive to memory bandwidth, and may need more system RAM overall.
 Because of that, Intel’s higher core count Xeon W processors are ideal choices, especially for FEA and Flow simulations, while still offering good performance for general modeling tasks in SOLIDWORKS.
 The additional cores also improve rendering performance with PhotoView 360, but if that is your main focus then an even higher core-count CPU like AMD’s Threadripper PRO line will be faster yet.

 Does having more CPU cores improve SOLIDWORKS performance?